-Best known as the company that introduced the blender to Americans, Waring is one of the leaders in the industry of commercial food processors, home appliances and lab equipment.
+Best known as the company that introduced the blender to Americans, Waring Commercial Products is one of the leaders in the industry of commercial food processors, home appliances and lab equipment.

 Since Fred Waring, the founder introduced what he called “the miracle mixer” in 1937 the company started accelerated growth.
 The name of the product changed to “Waring Blender” and, for Waring Corporation, it was only uphill from there.

 Therefore, they are famous for producing the highest quality grills, toaster, and similar heat appliances.